Bronzed basket has emerged through a love of baskets as handbags and natural accessories. Their versatility to every occasion always amazes me.

 My vision started on a trip to Bali in April 2017 where I became familiar with Balinese rattan handbags.

 Apon arriving home to South Africa, I noticed many imports of these Balinese basket bags.
 I then decided to use the concept of a tiny basket as a handbag, but to create it as a truly African product.
 Africa is, after all, known for its basket weaving which is so deeply entrenched in the African culture.

 The project seemed impossible, and just before giving up on the concept after months of searching for a weaver I came across a woman.
 This woman lives in Mpumalanga and weaves in her spare time while running an African Arts and Curios store.
 She is now the middleman (lady) of this project and communicates with and trains the weavers in the village where she comes from.

 Our weavers live and work in a tiny village in Mpumalanga, South Africa.
-We are passionate about local trade in our resource rich and beautiful country.
 Through local trade in South Africa, we achieve job creation and can contribute to improving the lives of the hard- working individuals in our country.

 Due to the nature of the product, each of our bags are different in their own way- even if they do look similar.
 Baskets are made with a natural fibre, and naturally, this fibre is a grass.
 Keep your basket bag away from water, especially if it is dyed a colour.